Deck building topics for durable deck construction:

 Floating deck blocks - Advantages & Disadvantages:

 This is a fairly safe way to go about things, though keeping them perfectly level may require a bit of maintenance over time if there is any movement.
-Rather than going below the frost line, deck blocks sit directly on the ground so they are a bit more susceptible to movement, though if the ground is pretty consistent where you plan to build, it really shouldn't move much.
+Deck blocks sit directly on the ground so they are a bit more susceptible to movement, though if the ground is pretty consistent where you plan to build, it really shouldn't move much.
 The advantage of this is quite a savings in cost at the beginning, and a bit of movement won't do any harm since it isn't attached to the house.

-Something to remember - the reason we dig down 4 or 5 feet is so the ground acts as insulation against frost heave.
-'Insulation' insulates as well, so laying a rigid board down (foam or stone wool) below and around the deck block may reduce the chances of movement from frost heave.
-Laying down a bed of 3/4" clean crushed stone will also act to prevent frost heave, it just can't have any fines in it.
+Something to remember - the reason we dig down 4 or 5 feet in cold climate zones is so the ground acts as insulation against frost heave.
+'Insulation' does this as well, so laying a rigid foam insulation board down (foam or stone wool) below and around the deck block may reduce the chances of movement from frost heave.
+Laying down a bed of 3/4" clean crushed stone will also act to prevent frost heave, it just can't have any fines in it because the water has to drain off rather than being retained.

 The Choice for Deck Surfaces - How to Choose Wood or Composite: